-DANIÉL'S FAITHFULNESS.
+DANIEL'S FAITHFULNESS.

-- 14. Should one pray by himself alone? - "But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly."
+- 14. Should we pray in secret? - "But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly."
 Matt.
-6:6.
-It need not necessarily be a literal closet.
-Any place of retirement, away from the sound of others, may be understood by the text-the field, the wood, or the mountain-side. - 15.
+6:6. - 15.
 To what places did our Saviour retire for secret devotion? - "And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone."
 Matt.
 14:23. - 16.
-But if it should happen that we were thrown into the presence of those who ridicule prayer, or were forbidden to pray, should we give up our customary devotion? - "Now when Daniel knew that the writing was signed, he went into his liouse; and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime."
+But if it should happen that we were thrown into the presence of those who ridicule prayer, or were forbidden to pray, should we give up our customary devotion? - "Now when Daniel knew that the writing was signed, he went into his house; and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime."
 Dan.
-6: 10. - 17.
-How many of Cornelius's family feared God and prayed to him? - "A devout man, and one that feared God with all his house, which gave much alms to the people, and prayed to God alway."
-Acts 10:2.
-Undoubtedly, this entire family had prayers together every day, as the word alway is sometimes used in that sense.
-See Heb.
-9:6.
-It is also probable that David assembled his family each day to worship.
-See Ps.
-55:17.
-Here he says he will "cry aloud," which would not be likely if this were secret devotion. - 18.
+6:10. - 17.
+What is said of Cornelius and his family? - "A devout man, and one that feared God with all his house, which gave much alms to the people, and prayed to God alway."
+Acts 10:2. - 18.
 Did the apostolic believers have gatherings for prayer? - "And when he had considered the thing, he came to the house of Mary the mother of John, whose surname was Mark; where many were gathered together praying."
-Acts 12: 12. - 19.
+Acts 12:12. - 19.
 How often does the apostle exhort the church to pray? - "Praying always with all prayer and supplication in the Spirit."
 Eph.
-6: 18. - 20.
+6:18. - 20.
 How does he express himself on this point elsewhere? - "Pray without ceasing."
 I Thess.
-5: 17. - 21.
-In a certain parable concerning an importunate widow who besought an unjust judge to assist her against her enemies, what reason did the judge give for finally heeding her petition? - "Though I fear not God, nor regard man; yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me."
+5:17. - 21.
+In the parable of the importunate widow, what reason did the judge give for finally heeding her petition? - "Though I fear not God, nor regard man; yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me."
 Luke 18:4, 5. - 22.
 How does the Saviour apply the parable? - "And the Lord said, Hear what the unjust judge saith.
 And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?"
-Verses 6, 7.
+Verses 6, 7. - NOTE.

-- Note.
 The force of the parable is seen in this: Here was a judge who feared neither God nor man, but would do the widow justice simply to preserve his own peace.
-Now if this petition could be gained by constant effort from one who had no love of justice, but did it for the sake of his own convenience, how much more will God, who is infinite in all his attributes, a lover of justice, and one who pleads the cause of the widow (Ps.
-68:5), do justice to those who cry incessantly to him? - 23.
-What does the Saviour conclude in answer to his own question on this point? - "I tell you that he will avenge them speedily."
+Now if this petition could be gained, by constant effort, from one who had no love of justice, but did it for the sake of his own convenience, how much more will God, who is infinite in all his attributes, a lover of justice, and one who pleads the cause of the widow (Ps.
+68:5), do justice to those who cry incessantly to him?

+- 23. What does the Saviour conclude in answer to his own question on this point? - "I tell you that he will avenge them speedily."
 Luke 18:8, first part. - 24.
-But what question does the Saviour immediately ask, which shows he felt doubtful that such strong faith would exist when he is about to come? - "Nevertheless, when the Son of man cometh, shall he find faith on the earth?"
+What question does the Saviour immediately ask? - "Nevertheless, when the Son of man cometh, shall ne find faith on the earth?"
 Verse 8, latter part. - 25.
 For what purpose was the parable employed? - "And he spake a parable unto them to this end, that men ought always to pray, and not to faint."
 Verse 1.
-That is, they should never become weary or discouraged in asking God for the things needed.